arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/put_api_replication_makeFollower.md

 values are only meaningful when compared to each other.
 Higher tick values mean "later in time" than lower tick values.

-WARNING: calling this method will sychronize data from the collections found on the remote leader to the local ArangoDB database.
+WARNING: calling this method will synchronize data from the collections found on the remote leader to the local ArangoDB database.
 All data in the local collections will be purged and replaced with data from the leader.